wxd237/gitlab-development-kit/README.md

 PhantomJS - You will want to download the required version of PhantomJS and place the binary on the path.

 Git 1.7.1-3 is the latest git binary for CentOS 6.5 and gitlab.
 Spinach tests will fail due to a higher version requirement by gitlab.
-You can follow the instructions found here: https://gitlab.com/gitlab-org/gitlab-recipes/tree/master/install/centos#add-puias-computational-repository to install a newer binary version of git.
+You can follow the instructions found [here] (https://gitlab.com/gitlab-org/gitlab-recipes/tree/master/install/centos#add-puias-computational-repository) to install a newer binary version of git.

 ### Clone GitLab Development Kit repository